 The Moroccan Agency for Solar Energy (MASEN) is planning to construct a 500MW Solar Power Complex in Ouarzazate, to meet the national renewable energy policy objectives.
-The consortium, lead by ACWA Power has been awarded the EPC for the third phase of the Solar power Complex, which will produce 150MW using Tower Concentrated Solar Power (CSP) technology.
+The consortium, lead by ACWA Power has been awarded the EPC for the second phase of the Solar Power Complex, which will produce 200MW using parabolic Concentrated Solar Power (CSP) technology.

 MASEN prepared a Framework Environmental and Social Impact Assessment (FESIA) for the 500MW Solar Power Complex.
-'5 Capitals Environmental and Management Consulting' (5 Capitals) has been commissioned by ACWA Power to undertake the Specific Environmental and Social Impact Assessment (SESIA) for the proposed NOORo III Tower CSP (NOORo III tower CSP Plant, 'the Project'), in Ouarzazate, Morocco. .
-A Specific Environmental and Social Impact Assessment was prepared for NOORo 1 prior to the start of construction, and another SESIA is being prepared for NOORo 2.
+'5 Capitals Environmental and Management Consulting' (5 Capitals) have been commissioned by ACWA Power to undertake the Specific Environmental and Social Impact Assessment (SESIA) for the proposed NOORo II Concentrated Solar Power Plant (NOORo II CSP Plant, 'the Project'), in Ouarzazare Morocco.
+A Specific Environmental and Social Impact Assessment was prepared for NOORo 1 prior to the start of construction, and another SESIA is being prepared for NOORo III.

 The project is situated in a greenfield of the Ghessat Ogrour Toundout rural commune area commonly known as "Tamzaghten Izerki" along the national highway connecting Ouarzazate and Errachidia.
-The proposed site is approximately 10Km north east of the city of Ouarzazate and 4Km north of National Road N10.
-The specific plot for NOORo III is located at the northern extent of the total SPC site, north of the NOORo 1 plant that is under construction and north of the plot for NOORo 2, which will be constructed at the same time as NOORo III.
-The site for NOORo III has a total area of 598ha.
+The proposed site is approximately 10Km north east of the city of Ouarzazate and 6Km north of National Road N10.
+The specific plot for NOORo II is located in the middle of the SPC, north of the NOORo 1 plant that is under construction and south of the plot for NOORo III, which will be constructed at the same time as NOORo II.
+The site for NOORo II has a total area of 612ha.
 The electricity generated will be supplied to the Ouarzazate 225/60 KV station located near the complex.